GenesisAeon/unified-mandala/docs/sigils/advancedprogress-guide.md

 node repositorypflege/advanced-progress-summary.js
 ```

-Pass `--details` to include the last commit, current fractal step, and branch
+Pass `--details` to include the last commit, changed files, current fractal
-information.
-Output can be formatted with `--json`, `--yaml`, or
+step, and branch information.
+Output can be formatted with `--json`, `--yaml`,
-`--markdown`.
+or `--markdown`.

 ## Handling Large Conversation Files